kyleboehlen/paintandnoise/readme.md

 <br/>
 Change the apache2 webroot to the laravel public folder
-- Change to the apache2 root directory
+- Change to the apache2 root directory and open the configuration file

-   `cd /etc/apache2/sites-available`
-- Open the configuation file

-   `sudo nano 000-default.conf`
+   `cd /etc/apache2/sites-available && sudo nano 000-default.conf`
 - Edit the document root option to:

    `DocumentRoot /var/www/html/paintandnoise/public`